-Aside from data storage, as previously stated, Redis can be used as a Publisher/Subscriber platform.
-In this pattern, publishers can issue messages to any number of subscribers on a channel.
+In the pub/sub pattern, publishers can issue messages to any number of subscribers on a channel.
 These messages are fire-and-forget, in that if a message is published and no subscribers exists, the message evaporates and cannot be recovered.

 Once subscribed to a channel, the client is put into subscriber mode and no commands can be issued by the client.
 In this way, the client has become read-only.
 Publishing has no such limitation.